 I’ve traveled the world far and wide, but no place has stolen my heart quite like Lisbon.
 The pastel-colored houses, hilltop views, vintage trams, and cobblestone streets all conspire to make it an utterly charming place.

-There are a ton of things to do in Lisbon.
+There are a ton of things to do in Lisbon, Portugal.
 While 3 days is the minimum length of stay that is usually recommended, you can easily spend a week or more in Lisbon without getting in any way bored.

-In fact, I’ve been living here for a few years now and still keep discovering new things!
-In this Lisbon travel guide I’ll share the essential highlights, but you can also check out my alternative things to do in Lisbon.
+In fact, I’ve been living here since 2016 and still keep discovering new things!
+In this Lisbon travel guide, I’ll share the essential highlights and tips for a first-time visit, but you can also check out my guide on unusual things to do in Lisbon.

 How to best enjoy Lisbon

-If I can give you just one tip it’s this: the best way to see Lisbon is to walk!
+If I can give you just one tip it’s this: the best way to explore Lisbon is by walking!

 If you’re the kind of traveler who enjoys puttering along cobblestone streets, sitting down at a cafe patio for some people-watching, or just getting lost on purpose, then you’ll feel right at home in Lisbon.

 Don’t let lists of what to do in Lisbon — such as the one I’ll share here — deceive you into thinking you need to tick every box.
-My favorite thing about the city is that you can discover small interesting things everywhere.
+My favorite aspect of the city is that you can discover small interesting things everywhere.

 Turn a corner and you won’t know what you’ll find next: maybe some colorful traditionally tiled buildings, a quirky crafts shop, a spectacular view of the river Tejo, or maybe some incredible street art.

-It’s good to know that Lisbon has lot of hills.
-After my first visit to Lisbon, my legs were killing me!
-Be sure to bring some comfortable walking shoes.
+It’s good to know that Lisbon has a lot of steep hills.
+After my first time visiting Lisbon, my legs were killing me!
+So, be sure to bring some comfortable walking shoes.

 Luckily, taxis or hailed rides are very cheap in Lisbon, as is public transport, so that can help you cover more ground.
-A ride from one side of the center to the other will cost about €5 – 7.
+A ride from one side of the center to the other will cost about €5 – 7 (USD $5 – 7,5).

 Best tours in Lisbon